Dj0rdj3987/AD-Lab-Project/README.md

 # Building a SOC Home Lab: Splunk, Sysmon, and Active Directory

 This project documents the process of building a small but realistic Security Operations Center (SOC) home lab from scratch, entirely on VirtualBox.
-The goal was simple: create an environment that behaves like a miniature enterprise network, complete with its own domain, endpoint telemetry, and a centralized log-collection platform, so that I could practice the same skills a SOC analyst uses on the job — collecting logs, correlating events, and investigating activity across a Windows environment.
+The goal was simple: create an environment that behaves like a miniature enterprise network, complete with its own domain, endpoint telemetry, and a centralized log collection platform, so that I could practice the same skills a SOC analyst uses on the job — collecting logs, correlating events, and investigating activity across a Windows environment.

 The lab is built around three virtual machines: